 You want to text students.
 But you don’t want to break the law.
 Lucky for you, it’s fairly easy to stay in compliance.

-Part of our job is working closely with our client institutions to help them answer a few key questions:
+Part of our job is working closely with our client institutions (colleges and universities like yours) to help them answer a few key questions:

 - Can I legally text students?
 (Yes.)